ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/opportunities.md

 This is particularly useful when rules are introduced or modified after opportunities have already been created, enabling realignment with the current assignment strategy.

 > [!NOTE]
-> The function is only available for saved opportunities and is disabled when the document has a state *Released* or higher.
+> The function is disabled while the document is in edit mode or when its statе is Released or higher.